-But according to the National Association of Realtors’ 2017 Profile of Home Staging, 71% of buyers say a staged dining room is important.
+But according to the National Association of Realtors’ 2023 Profile of Home Staging, 62% of buyers say a staged dining room is important.

-So rather than try to showcase versatility with a makeshift game room or den, follow these dining room staging tips that embrace and accentuate the original purpose of the space—eating, entertaining, and bringing family together.
+So rather than try to showcase versatility with a makeshift game room or den, follow these dining room staging tips that embrace and accentuate the original purpose of the space: eating, entertaining, and bringing family together.

 “Most people are mentally making their decisions to buy based on the listing photos,” says professional stager Jenn McCormac with Carousel Home Staging.
 “A clean, simple dining room will show well on camera, and make buyers want to come see your property.
 But a dining room with a desk, office gear, and toys will feel cluttered and confuse your buyer.”

-Pack away all of those family photos on the sideboard, that adorable wooden sign featuring your surname on the wall, and those handprint plates your kids made that are displayed in the china cabinet.
+Pack away all of those family photos on the sideboard, that wooden sign featuring your surname on the wall, and those handprint plates your kids made that are displayed in the china cabinet.

 Plus, if your dining room shows signs that you don’t use it, chances are buyers will think that they don’t need the space either.